 I was previously engaged in the MACSUR knowledge hub project, which aimed to enhance European capacity in agricultural modelling of the impacts of, and adaptations to, climate change.
 I managed the livestock and grassland modelling theme, involving partners from 30 institutes across 14 European countries and, among other outputs, delivered three key position papers on research challenges and priorities.
 I have previously worked as a researcher on the Skomer Island National Nature Reserve, studying reproductive success in cliff nesting birds, and as a wildlife ranger at several nationally important sites in the UK.

-Through the MACSUR project I led the development of key position papers relating to livestock and grassland modelling in the context of climate change (see publications) with the aim of using the expertise of the wide consortium of partners to define European research priorities for these fields.
+Through the MACSUR project I led the development of key position papers relating to livestock and grassland modelling in the context of climate change (see publications) using the expertise of the wide consortium of partners to define European research priorities for these fields.
 This approach included a particular focus on highlighting opportunities for work across disciplines and between modelling and non-modelling research communities, tying in with my interest in how groups with different world views and priorities can work effectively together to tackle problems and build resilience to common challenges such as climate change.

 Lecturer in Sustainable Supply Systems, BioInnovation Wales project

-I am currently working on the BioInnovation Wales project, delivering a distance learning module on Sustainable Supply Systems.
-The project provides postgraduate courses for professionals in the agri-food sector in Wales and beyond, and is funded by the European Social Fund..
+I am currently working as a Lecturer in Sustainable Supply Systems on the BioInnovation Wales project, delivering post-graduate level distance learning modules.
+The project produces courses for professionals in the agri-food sector in Wales and beyond, and is funded by the European Social Fund..